-In this second of our ‘Meet the expert videos’, I am joined by Professor Rob Jackson, Head of the School of Biological Sciences, on the University of Reading campus.
+In this second of our ‘Meet the expert videos’, I am joined by Professor Rob Jackson on the University of Reading campus.
 Rob and I discuss a bacteria that causes bleeding canker disease in horse chestnut trees.

 Figure 1: Scanning electron microscope (SEM) images of Pseudomonas syringae, the species of bacteria that Rob discusses in his video. © Professor Rob Jackson